SecPlugs/chrome-extension/README.md

 # plugins
 contains code for plugins

-todo: Fix Scan Now so it shows results
+done: Fix Scan Now so it shows results
 todo: decide on what to do with web deepscan
 todo: display error message on scan now
 todo: fix Unchecked runtime.lastError: No tab with id: 159.